Jan Bruin

-Jan Bruin (born 30 September 1969 in Hollum, Ameland) is a retired Dutch footballer.
+Jan Bruin (born 30 September 1969 in Hollum, Ameland) is a Dutch retired footballer.

 Club career

 He has played the majority of his career in the Eerste Divisie for SC Cambuur, FC Volendam and FC Zwolle before finishing his career at Stormvogels Telstar.
 He played as a striker.
+After ending his professional career, Bruin returned to boyhood club Amelandia with former teammate René van Rijswijk to encourage kids to join the club on the island.

 Bruin is Cambuur's record goalscorer of all-time and currently works as an assistant coach at the club.